 Figure 1.
 The spatial context of the sampling locations of the Onchocerca volvulus and Simulium damnosum in the transition region of Ghana.
 Geographic coordinates are represented as the circle for parasites and square for vectors, and their sizes correspond to the number of parasite samples from the respective locations.
 The communities are represented with community codes.
 The river lines and the administrative borders are shown along with the water body, which is Lake Volta.
 The inset map shows the map of Africa and Ghana with the bounding box for our study area.
 More information about sampling locations and the number of samples are present in Table 1.

-Genetic data
+Sequencing and variant calling